GarethChandler/IAT-backend-Gareth/README.md

 # Installation
 Instructions on how to set up the project locally:

-Download as zip files and unzip.
+Download as zip files and unzip to your local drive.
 Open the folder in VS Code.

 In the terminal, navigate to Component 2 folder.